Levintsky/ML-tutorial/Basic-ML/VI.md

 ## MCMC with Mini-Batch
 - **SGLD**: Max Welling, Yee Whye Teh.
 Bayesian Learning via Stochastic Gradient Langevin Dynamics.
 ICML'11
+	- Insight: a new framework for learning from large scale datasets based on iterative learning from small mini-batches.
+	- By adding the right amount of noise to a standard stochastic gradient optimization algorithm we show that the iterates will converge to samples from the true posterior distribution as we anneal the stepsize;
+	- Problem setup: estimate posterior p(W|D)
+	- Application: a mixture of Gaussians, logistic regression and ICA with natural gradients
 - **SGHMC**: Tianqi Chen, Emily Fox, Carlos Guestrin.
 Stochastic Gradient Hamiltonian Monte Carlo.
 ICML'14